-Like many kitchen appliances, we often don't realize how much we rely on our garbage disposal until it stops working.
+Like many kitchen appliances, a garbage disposal is often ignored until it stops working.
 Sometimes the problem can be easily fixed by pressing a reset button or removing a bent spoon that was accidentally dropped inside.
-At other times, though, the unit is too badly damaged or has worn out and needs to be replaced.
-Luckily, removing an old disposal and installing a new one is not all that difficult.
+At other times, though, the unit may be too badly damaged or has worn out and needs to be replaced.
+Luckily, as explained by Popular Mechanics, removing an old disposal and installing a new one is not all that difficult.

 Turn Off the Power

 First, turn off the power to the disposal at the main service panel and unplug it if it's plugged into an outlet.
 Use a screwdriver to remove the electrical cover on the bottom of the unit and check the wires with a multimeter to be sure the electricity is turned off.
 Then disconnect all wires, including the ground wire.

 Remove the Old Disposal